pekkis/hardcore-react-training/README.md

 - You are a developer, devsigner or such.
 - You have working professional knowledge on JavaScript, HTML and CSS.
-  You don't have to be a guru, but this course really is not meant for beginners.
+  You don't have to be a guru, but the course really is not meant for beginners.

 ## Computer Requirements